magneticio/vamp.io/content/documentation/using vamp/v0.9.3/gateways.md

     - /documentation/using-vamp/gateways/
 ---

-Gateways are dynmic runtime entities in the Vamp eco-system.
+Gateways are dynamic runtime entities in the Vamp eco-system.
 They represent load balancer rules to deployment, cluster and service instances.
 There are two types of gateways:

 * **Internal gateways** are created automatically for each deployment cluster and updated using the gateway/deployment API
 * **External gateways** are explicitly declared either in a deployment blueprint or using the gateway API